Paper-commits/MCSketch/README.md

 # MCSketch
 ## Introduction
 we present MCSketch, a novel sketch for heavy flow detection.
-It adopt power-weakening increment method which allow sufficient competition in the early stage of identifing heavy flow and amplify relative advantage when the counter is larg enough. all algorithms in this repo are implemented in C++.
+It adopt power-weakening increment method which allow sufficient competition in the early stage of identifing heavy flow and amplify relative advantage when the counter is larg enough.

+All algorithms in this repo are implemented in C++.
 ## About this repo
 data: we have solved the CAIDA data extracting the SrcIP as fingerprint in our experiment.
 demo: main